 Different credit cards pull from different credit bureaus.
 In the age of information theft, it is better to block your credit profile at all three bureaus but in case you need to apply for a card, which one to unblock.

 Below is the list of different credit cards and the bureaus’ they use.
-Generally, each credit card has a preferred bureau and go to other bureaus only if they lack sufficient data from their primary vendor.
+Generally, each credit card has a preferred bureau and goes to other bureaus only if they lack sufficient data from their primary vendor.

 American Express generally uses Experian, but in some cases, they will use another bureau in addition to Experian.
-That happens more often in cases where your Experian profile is not enough or have gaps.
+That happens more often in cases where your Experian profile is not enough or has gaps.
 Also, the majority of situations where another bureau was pulled results in a decline of the card.

 From the data sources from creditboards.com, Bank of America pulls data from Experian.
-Over 80% of the pulls were from Experian with other two hovering about 9% each.
+Over 80% of the pulls were from Experian with the other two hovering about 9% each.
 Their model seems to be similar to American Express

 Barclays pull their data from TransUnion.
 It reaches out to other bureaus only in case of issues from TransUnion data.